Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Introduction

 These insights motivate GAR-Font, an expressive and controllable FFG framework that integrates visual and linguistic information.
 Leveraging the AR modeling capacity, GAR-Font introduces three major technical contributions:

-\begin{itemize} \item We propose \textbf{a global-aware tokenizer (G-Tok)} that fuses local features with global perception, capturing both fine-grained stroke details and font-level style patterns. \item We design \textbf{an AR generator with multimodal style encoder}, first pretrained on visual inputs, and then augmented with a lightweight language-style adapter. \item We introduce \textbf{a post-refinement pipeline} to the font generation process, which improves structural fidelity and stylistic coherence, producing high-quality glyphs from limited references. \end{itemize}
+\begin{itemize} \item We propose \textbf{a global-aware tokenizer (G-Tok)} that fuses local features with global perception, capturing both fine-grained stroke details and font-level style patterns. \item We design \textbf{an AR generator with multimodal style encoder}, first pretrained on visual inputs, and then augmented with a lightweight language-style adapter. \item We introduce \textbf{a post-refinement pipeline} that improves structural fidelity and stylistic coherence, producing high-quality glyphs from limited references. \end{itemize}

 To validate the effectiveness of GAR-Font, we conduct extensive experiments across multiple settings.
 In the standard vision-only scenario, it surpasses other competitive FFG methods, demonstrating superior structural and stylistic fidelity.
 In the multimodal setting, the augmented multimodal style encoder further improves generation quality.
 Using 4 reference images plus one textual description, GAR-Font matches the quantitative performance of 8 images while providing flexible control.
 Ablation studies further confirm that G-Tok produces stable and coherent representations that preserve holistic structure and reference style fidelity—key factors for high-quality font synthesis.
 GAR-Font moves beyond patch-level modeling by learning global-aware representations and enabling text-driven multimodal FFG, establishing a new AR-based solution for automatic and controllable font generation.